 Shandelle Battersby checks into the newly refurbished Fairmont Singapore.

-I arrived in Singapore by cruise ship and jumped in a cab from the reasonably close Marina Bay Cruise Centre but I could have easily taken the MRT from there to the City Hill or Esplanade stops, which are underneath the hotel.
+Getting there: I arrived in Singapore by cruise ship and jumped in a cab from the reasonably close Marina Bay Cruise Centre but I could have easily taken the MRT from there to the City Hill or Esplanade stops, which are underneath the hotel.

 Check-in experience: A serene experience in the elegant lobby with its beautiful enormous artwork behind the main desk.
 At the Fairmont's adjacent sister hotel, Swissotel The Stamford, you can self-check-in using Singapore's first biometric kiosks.